 - Webster offers exceptional on-campus library services with a reference librarian assigned to the nurse anesthesia program.

-- The program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+- The DNAP program is pending accreditation by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+The Master's in Nurse Anesthesia program is fully accredited by the COA.

 - Students gain valuable scholarly experience by completing, defending, and publishing a research project.